 Once a year, Eckhoff visits a VA-affliated primary care doctor.
 His progress continues to surprise healthcare providers.
 One thing that surprises a lot of people is that, since 2014, he has used only one medication: cannabis, which he now inhales daily through a Volcano vaporizer.

 “I USE (MARIJUANA) TO ADDRESS MY PAIN, ANXIETY, PTSD, INSOMNIA AND STOMACH ISSUES.
 I DON’T TAKE IT UNLESS I NEED IT.”

 — CASEY ECKHOFF, WOUNDED ARMY VETERAN

-Eckho ’s pain management wasn’t always so simple. “[Doctors] wanted me to try everything,” he says, describing daily doses of Xanax, Ambien and Opana, an opioid pain drug.
-In fact, Eckho says, those medications made it more difficult for him to adjust to his new life.
+Eckhoff ’s pain management wasn’t always so simple. “[Doctors] wanted me to try everything,” he says, describing daily doses of Xanax, Ambien and Opana, an opioid pain drug.
+In fact, Eckhoff says, those medications made it more difficult for him to adjust to his new life.

 THE DOCTOR TURNED SUPPLIER

 Dr. Gregory Park has heard many stories of patient suffering.
 He has been a physician for 41 years, practicing internal medicine and medical oncology in Kihei.
 His interest in medical marijuana first piqued when Hawaii legalized it back in 2000.

 “I remember standing next to people while they were receiving their chemotherapy and they were asking me about medical cannabis,” Park says.
 “They were taking it and mentioned it was helping them with the side effects of chemotherapy and cancer.
 They wanted access and asked how they could get it more freely.
 I told them, ‘Ask your son, or a friend.’
 That’s all I could say.”